 - 1. All students are to arrive at least 15 minutes prior to the start of each exam. - 2.
 Additional time will not be provided for late arrivals.
 Time lost due to tardiness will not be compensated. - 3.
-No books, book bags, cellular, electronic or any other devices will be allowed in the exam room. - 4.
-Communication with other classmates is strictly forbidden during the exam. - 5.
-Proctors will not answer questions regarding exam questions. - 6.
+Doors will be locked at the start time of the exam, and no late arrivals will be permitted to enter the testing area.
+If you arrive late, please email the program director immediately to make arrangements for your makeup.
+Upon a second incidence of tardiness for an exam, the highest possible score that you can achieve is a 75%. - 4.
+No books, book bags, cellular, electronic or any other devices, such as smart watches or calculators, will be allowed in the exam room. - 5.
+Communication with other classmates is strictly forbidden during the exam. - 6.
+Proctors will not answer questions regarding exam questions. - 7.
 Students should use the "flag" link to express concerns with particular questions.
 If a question is flagged, a comment should also be written.
-Flagged questions without comments will not be reviewed. - 7.
-If a student experiences software of technical issues, he/she should immediately seek the assistance of the proctor/s. - 8.
-Scrap paper provided will be collected at the end of each exam. - 9.
+Flagged questions without comments will not be reviewed. - 8.
+If a student experiences software of technical issues, he/she should immediately seek the assistance of the proctor/s. - 9.
+Scrap paper provided will be collected at the end of each exam. - 10.
 Any misconduct or irregularity observed by the exam proctor must be reported to the program director and the Committee on Course and Standing.